tcz001/tcz001.github.io/_posts/2015-06-27-awsome-story.md

 ---
 published: true
-title: "Security-AwESome"
+title: Security-AwESome
 layout: post
 tags:
   - hacker
-categories: ""
-splash: ""
 ---

-#STRIKE GOes AwESome
+# STRIKE GOes AwESome

 Last two weeks we've been implementing the Advance Encyption Algorithm, a symetric block cypher, with the Go programming language.
 The goals being to get acquianted with implementation of cryptographic primitives and a modern low level programming language.
 We definitely started with the right foot these two weeks by having Reinaldo finally in Quito.